MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/priority-based-throttling.md

 [!include [banner](../includes/banner.md)]

 > [!NOTE]
 > The functionality noted in this topic is available as part of a preview release.
 The content and the functionality are subject to change.
-To test this capability, configure integration priorities on the **Throttle priority mapping** page.
+To test this capability, configure integration priorities on the **Throttling priority mapping** page.

 Priority-based throttling prevents the over-utilization of resources to preserve the system's responsiveness and ensure consistent availability and performance for environments running Dynamics 365 Finance and Operations apps.